jreisinger/docs/data/notes/sec/hash.md

 There are several classes of hashes (hash functions) used for different purposes

-* hash datatype in Perl or dictionary (`hash` function) in Python maps a lookup string to a memory location (fast and short)
+* data types like hash in Perl or dictionary in Python map a key to a memory location using hashes (fast and short)
-* networking protocols checksums like CRC or Adler (rarely go over 32-bits in length) are used for error detection
+* networking protocol checksums like CRC or Adler are used for error detection (rarely go over 32-bits in length)
 * cryptographic hashes - this article is about them

 Hash properties